BenoitClaveau/github/git-workflow.md

 git commit -am "this is my local commit I want to push to remote repository"
 ```

+On GitHub

+1. Click the pencil icon in the upper right corner of the file view to edit.
+2. Modify the file.
+3. Write a commit message that describes your changes.
+4. Click Commit changes button.

+![alt text][image-commit]

 Warning: if you created new file, you need to add it to your local repository before committing.

 <a name="push"/>